Did you hear the news? Plastic sucks.

 Washing clothes made with synthetic fibers releases microfibers of plastic into the water.
 These harmful microfibers are too small to be filtered out, so they eventually make their way into the ocean and add to pollution.

 If you’re trying to avoid the harmful effects of plastic, think twice about any clothes purchases you’re making.
-For more on avoiding microfiber pollution, you can check out this post.
+Check out this post for more on avoiding microfiber pollution.

 Think you’ll start implementing any of these ideas?